 - Essential oils are not cheap to purchase in the market.
 They are difficult to obtain form plants and thus dig deep into beekeepers’ pockets.

-Essential Oil Therapy
+Essential Oil Therapy to Control Varroa Mites

 Direct contact is more effective in killing off mites in a beehive.
 A bee that comes into contact with your essential oil preparation may transfer the oil to mites within the beehive.
 In most cases, a mite that comes into contact with the essential oil dies off in a few minutes.
 After direct contact with essential oils, mites find it difficult to climb onto the back of bees.
 Those that manage to reach the back of bees get poor attachment.

 Bees that feed on an essential oil preparation may transfer the oil to fellow bees and larvae.
-The female Varroa mite that feeds on larvae or sucks blood of bees that has an effective essential oil dies soon after.
+The female Varroa mite that feeds on larvae or sucks the hemolymph of bees that has an effective essential oil dies soon after.
 Where mites do not die after indirect contact with essential oils, their reproduction is affected.
 This may lead to more time being taken to control an infestation, but it is nevertheless effective.
 Feeding on essential oils for honey bee mite control is very effective against tracheal mites.
 Contact between the mite and the oil affect the mites and they die off.

 Tracheal mites are generally impacted by essential oils for honey bee mite control.
 Their breeding suffers when they are exposed to grease patties.
 The use of essential oils for honey bee tracheal mite control is mainly done when there is no honey collection for human consumption scheduled to take place.